Why your business isn't growing on social media

 What content do they like?
 What’s their sense of humor?
 Are they looking for informative content?
 Which types of content do they enjoy; videos, gifs, polls, etc.?
 Who else does your audience follow and why?

-- Don’t just check on your analytics but really make an effort to understand them; find the patterns
+- Don’t just check on your analytics but really make an effort to understand them; find the patterns to get the most out of analytics make sure you pick a social media management platform that has a good analytics function.

 - Don’t just test how people react to your brand, but see how they react to other brands too - what kind of content do they regularly retweet?
+You can use social media monitoring to help with this too.

 When you’re trying to run a business, your priority will always be your customers; finding new ones, and maintaining existing ones.